 Using this characteristic equation, we can compute the eigenvalues $\lambda_1 = -c_2 < 0$, $\lambda_2 = -c_3 < 0$, $\lambda_3 = -c_4 < 0$, $\lambda_4 = -C_2 < 0$, $\lambda_5 = -C_3 < 0$ and $\lambda_6 = -C_4 < 0$.
 We can observe that there are two quadratic polynomials in this characteristic equation.
 To prove that all the roots (eigenvalues) of this characteristic equation are negative, we can show that the coefficients of both quadratic polynomials are all positive.
-Here, we use the following remark: the roots of a quadratic equation will have negative real parts if and only if all the coefficients have the same sign.
-Beginning with the first quadratic polynomial, we have:
+Here, we use the following statement: the roots of a quadratic equation will have negative real parts if and only if all the coefficients have the same sign.
+Let's start with the first quadratic polynomial, which has the following coefficients: